SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </h2>

                 <p class="has-text-align-justify">
-                  <strong>Task Sequence as an application deployment type</strong> can help you deploy applications that require a complex installation process.
+                  **Task Sequence as an application deployment type** can help you deploy applications that require a complex installation process.
 But they can also be used to deploy simple application that requires password or other sensitive information that need to be hid with the help of TS variables though all the steps involved (Creating a package, a TS and finally an application) will add a little overhead to the complete process of creating and deploying an application.
                 </p>